 90 Day Late Payment

 A 90 day late payment is the credit score killer.
-Payments that are 90 days late are used in the credit scoring model as a predictor of high risk and whether you will default on all your obligations.
+Payments that are 90 days late are used in the credit scoring model as a predictor of high risk and whether you will default on your other obligations.
 This negative entry can greatly damage your scores up to 4 years and can remain on your credit reports for 7 years.

 Credit scoring models conclude once you go 90 days late on an obligation, you are likely to repeat that behavior compared to a consumer who has never been 90 days late.
 90 day late payments are detrimental to your credit score.